finalwebsites/backup4wp/README.md

 ## Update notes

+*18th March 2023*
+In this version we replaced the Sendgrid email option with [MailerSend[(https://www.mailersend.com?ref=lol81qb1dqe0)].
+Sendgrid changed their offer and the free option with 12.000 monthly emails isn't available anymore (for new accounts).
+In place of the Sendgrid API, you can use the Mailersend API.
+They offer a free version with 12.000 emails per month and many other options, Sendgrid doesn't offer.
+If you still prefer Sendgrid, you can still use Backup4WP while using the SMTP email option.

 *4th November 2022*
 In some situations there was a PHP memory error while reading the database backup in the restore mode.
 We fixed it by reading the file line by line using fgets() instead of the file() function.